varnish/Varnish-Book/varnish_book.rst

 The book starts with the installation of Varnish and navigation of some of the common configuration files.
 This part is perhaps the most UNIX-centric part of the course.
-If you are taking the Varnish course, do not hesitate to ask your instructor for help.
+If you are taking a Varnish course, do not hesitate to ask your instructor for help.

 Organization of the Book and Course
 -----------------------------------